Tosino46/Amazon-Product-Review-Analysis/README.md

 - Highest-Rated Products:

-Products with id such as B09G9FPGTN and B09NDM4XKX consistently received ratings above 4.8, showcasing strong customer satisfaction.
+Products with id such as **B09ZHCJDP1**, **B0BP7XLX48** and **BOBQRJ3C47** consistently received ratings above 4.8, showcasing strong customer satisfaction.

 - Top Products by Review Volume:

-Product with id B07X9M9L2H leads with over 42,000 reviews, highlighting strong customer engagement.
+Product with id **B07KSMBL2H**, **B014I8SX4Y** and **B014I8SSD0** leads with over 42,000 reviews, highlighting strong customer engagement.

 #### Category Analysis

 - Top Performing Categories by Discount:
-Computers & Accessories (94%) offer the highest share of discounts, followed by Electronic and Home Appliances.
+__Computers & Accessories__ (94%) offer the highest share of discounts,
+followed by __Electronic__ and __Home Appliances__.

 - Average Price vs Discounted Price:

-Electronics and Home & Kitchen show the most significant gaps between actual and discounted prices, emphasizing aggressive pricing strategies to attract customers.
+**Electronics** and __Home & Kitchen__ show the most significant gaps between actual and discounted prices, emphasizing aggressive pricing strategies to attract customers.

 #### Price Range Focus:

-The majority of products fall into the ₹251 – ₹1000 range, targeting budget-conscious customers while still maintaining a healthy review volume.
+The majority of products fall into greater than ₹1000 range, targeting budget-conscious customers while still maintaining a healthy review volume.

 #### Correlation Between Ratings and Discounts

-Categories such as Health & Personal Care and Home & Kitchen show a positive correlation between high ratings and generous discounts.
+Categories such as Home **Improvement Care** and **Home & Kitchen** show a positive correlation between high ratings and generous discounts.

-Interestingly, categories like Car & Motorbike have lower average ratings but relatively moderate discounts, indicating room for improvement in product quality or customer satisfaction.
+Interestingly, categories like __Car & Motorbike__ and __Health & PersonalCare__ have lower average ratings but relatively moderate discounts, indicating room for improvement in product quality or customer satisfaction.

 ### Notable Observations